 There are a variety of skills and duties required when caring for a senior with dementia or Alzheimer's.
 Here are some of the duties required of caregivers:

 Physical care/basic needs: Seniors may need help with bathing and grooming, as well as moving, walking, or eating.
-Caregivers may be required to lift and move seniors, as well as assist them with daily life activities.
+Caregivers may be required to lift and move seniors, as well as assist them with daily living activities.

 Housekeeping and cooking: Many seniors cannot clean and cook in the kitchen like they used to.
 In fact, for many seniors, it is simply unsafe.
 Caregivers may need to help seniors with housekeeping chores, laundering, and cooking meals.